Cunard Building: Cunard War Memorial

 The Cunard War Memorial is located on the west side of the Cunard Building and was erected in memory of the Cunard employees who were killed during the First World War, and later the Second World War.
 A Grade II listed monument, it was designed by Arthur Davis, who acted as consultant during the construction of the Cunard Building itself.
-It was erected around 1920, although it wasn't officially unveiled until 1921, by the Earl of Derby, Edward Stanley.
+It was erected around 1920, although it was not officially unveiled until 1921, by the Earl of Derby, Edward Stanley.
 Prior to being located at the Pier Head, the monument had been exhibited at the Royal Academy of Arts in London.

 The monument consists of a large bronze statue that sits upon a Doric style column, which is itself raised above the ground by a pedestal base.
 The statue was sculpted by Henry Alfred Pegram, whilst John Stubbs & Sons provided the stonework.
 Due to the architects wishes that the monument be in keeping with the design of the Cunard Building, Davis designed the memorial to match the Greek features of building.
 The figure on top is of man, who is said to represent Victory, standing above the prow of a Roman ship.
 Around him there are other naval references including ropes, anchors, and shells.
 After the Second World War, the monument become dedicated to all Cunard employees who died in both wars.
 An inscription on the side of the memorial reads "Pro Patria", which is Latin for "For One's Country".